ryandussault/Atompunk78s-BeamNG-Track-Generator-CLI-fork/readme.txt

 I hope you like the program, have fun :)

-please note that the gui version requires the PySimpleGui package, this fork is written in python 3.10
+Prerequisites:
+ -Python 3.10
+ -PySimpleGui (for the gui wrapper)